How to Increase Emotional Resilience to Withstand Adversity

 What Is Emotional Resilience?

-The American Association of Psychiatry defines emotional resilience as:
+The American Psychological Association defines resilience as:

 “the process of adapting well in the face of adversity, trauma, tragedy, threats, or significant sources of stress — such as family and relationship problems, serious health problems, or workplace and financial stressors.”